Researching Social Media as Digital Platforms

 - Be able to discuss and consider using media economics, political economy, and software studies as research methods

 PLEASE NOTE: Our online training sessions will be recorded and will be available on the VIRE in an edited format for those students who cannot attend.
-If you wish to join this session but do not wish for your contributions to be included in the edited VIRE resource, please keep your camera off and use the chat function to ask questions/ comment.
+If you wish to join this session but do not wish for your contributions to be included in the edited VIRE resource, please ensure that you select NO when prompted in the online booking form regarding recording.